Molar pregnancy

-When you are pregnant, the placenta produces a hormone called human chorionic gonadotrophin (hCG).
+When you are pregnant, the produces a hormone called human chorionic gonadotrophin (hCG).
 It helps the baby to develop.
 It isn’t normally present in women who aren’t pregnant.
-The placenta releases hCG into your bloodstream and your body gets rid of the rest in your urine.
+The placenta releases hCG into your bloodstream and your body removes the rest in your urine.

 Molar pregnancies also produce hCG and the levels can be much higher than normal.
 So measuring the levels of hCG in your blood and urine can help to diagnose a molar pregnancy.